Adilson da Silva

 Adilson José da Silva (born 24 January 1972) is a Brazilian professional golfer.
-He currently plays on the Southern Africa-based Sunshine Tour, where he has won twelve times.
+He currently plays on the European Senior Tour and the Sunshine Tour, where he has won twelve times.

 Career

 Da Silva was born in Santa Cruz do Sul, Brazil but later moved to KwaZulu-Natal, South Africa.
 He turned professional in 1994.
 Da Silva competes predominantly on the Southern Africa-based Sunshine Tour.
 He won his first title on the tour in 1997 and has since added eight more tournament victories, and led the Vodacom Swing Challenge standings in 2006.
 He holds the record for most consecutive cuts made on the Sunshine Tour with 43.

 Da Silva has also played extensively in Zimbabwe, where he won the Amateur Championship in 1992.
 He competed on the Zimbabwean PGA Tour between 1996 and 2003, winning more than 30 titles and heading the Zimbabwean Order of Merit on five occasions.

 Da Silva played in The Open Championship in 2000, 2007 and 2012.
 He made the cut in 2012, finishing in a tie for 69th.

-In 2016, da Silva hit the opening tee shot in golf’s return to the Olympics.
+In 2016, da Silva hit the opening tee shot in golf’s return to the Olympics in Rio de Janeiro.